LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Methodology

 \subsubsection{Crawling OpenAI plugins}

-OpenAI implemented support for plugins in ChatGPT in March, 2023~\cite{openai_chatgpt_plugins} and as of August 1, the OpenAI plugin store contains 799 plugins.
-Our analysis considers 268 plugins from June 6 and a few other plugins from later dates.
+OpenAI implemented support for plugins in ChatGPT in March, 2023~\cite{openai_chatgpt_plugins}.
+Our analysis considers 268 plugins from June 6, 2023 and a few other plugins from later dates.
 All of the analysis was conducted between June 6 and July 31, 2023.
 We visited the OpenAI plugin store and individual plugin developer websites to download plugin manifest and specifications.
 We downloaded the amalgamated manifests for all plugins from the OpenAI's official plugin store.
 We then programmatically traversed the plugin manifests and sent requests to each plugin services' API URL to download their API specifications.
 Additionally, we also download privacy policies of plugins from the links provided by plugins.